S.O.S. Romania

 S.O.S.
 Romania (S.O.S.
+România) is a far-right political party in Romania, founded on 23 November 2021 by Maricel Viziteu and spouses Gabriel and Adeluța Gib.
+Gabriel Gib was previously a member of the Romanian Socialist Party and a candidate for the Senate of Romania on PSR's Vâlcea County lists.
+As of 2026, the party is centered around Diana Șoșoacă, a prominent far-right former political activist and present member of the European Parliament and president of S.O.S.

-România) is a far-right political party in Romania that was founded in 2021.
-The party is considered to be right-wing populist, socially conservative, and irredentist.
-Additionally, the party is known for its Eurosceptic stance, and is considered more radical than the right-wing to far-right Alliance for the Union of Romanians (AUR).
-S.O.S Romania has been described as being closely tied to Russia.
-Since 2022, the party has been led by Diana Șoșoacă, then a member of the Senate of Romania, who had been elected on the AUR list.
+De jure, S.O.S.
+Romania is right-wing populist and socially conservative.
+Informally, the party is considered even more radical than the Alliance for the Union of Romanians, the right-wing powerhouse of the Parliament of Romania and the party from which S.O.S. split.
+Members of it have been constantly tied to the neo-Legionary movement in Romania and to Russia, which it activelly supports in the Russo-Ukrainian war.
+Like AUR, it is a supporter of the unification of Moldova and Romania, albeit more vocal and more violent in this matter.

+The party retains 15 seats in the Chamber of Deputies, the lower house of the Parliament, but is not represented directly in the Senate, the upper house, since 2025.
+S.O.S. is represented in the Senate by PACE, a parliamentary group made out of S.O.S. and POT senators.

+Although PACE is allegedly pro-European, S.O.S. is hardly Eurosceptic, supporting Romania's withdrawal from both the European Union and NATO.
+President Diana Șoșoacă was elected in the European Parliament for Romania in 2024 and stands as an independent since S.O.S. is not part of any European party.
+Since then, she has been the center of several scandals which led to her immunity being stripped in 2026.

 History

 The party was founded in November 2021 by Maricel Viziteu and Adeluța and Gabriel Gib, the latter being a former member of the Romanian Socialist Party (PSR).
 It became known on the Romanian political landscape in May 2022 after senator Diana Șoșoacă, elected on the Alliance for the Union of Romanians (AUR) list, joined the party and later became its leader.

 Political analyst and former politician Miron Mitrea stated that the party had a support level of 5–6% in the election polls as of July 2023. Șoșoacă replied that its support level was much higher and told people not to trust the polls.

 On 13 October 2023, S.O.S.
 Romania expressed its intention to join the Identity and Democracy Party in the European Parliament.
 However, it was later reported the S.O.S.
 Romania would join an alliance led by Alternative for Germany instead.
 On 28 June 2024, the Alternative for Germany declined the application of S.O.S.
 Romania to join their European Parliament group, with the Hungarian nationalist party Our Homeland Movement stating that this was at their request.